tupes/comit-react/README.md

 - React is kind of the pinnacle of this trend, where almost everything is being done in JavaScript.

 My goal is to roughly spend 3 weeks on HTML and CSS, 3 weeks on JavaScript, which would leave 6 weeks for React and any other material I think is important for a software developer to know.
 But this is only an estimated outline, we'll be going at whatever pace the class as a whole thinks is best, so that everyone understands the material as we go.

+## Tools
+### Editor
+You'll need an editor for writing HTML, CSS, and JavaScript.
+Although there are a lot of great options out there, I strongly encourage you to use Visual Studio Code.
+It's now by far the most popular editor for front-end web development, and it has great functionality.
+There are also a ton of great extensions available, which I'll explain how to install, and some of which I'll be using:
+- Live Server
+- Bracket Pair Colorizer 2
+- colorize
+- CSS Peek
+- JS Refactor

+### Browser
+I'll be using Chrome, mostly because it's currently the most popular browser and it has good development tools.
+But you're free to use whatever browser you want, although keep that in mind if what you see isn't exactly the same as how it looks in my demos.

+Whatever browser you use, you'll need to get familiar with its developer tools.
+On Chrome, hit F12 to bring them up.
+I'll briefly go over the most important parts, like the Elements, Console, and Network tabs.

+### Git
+We'll be using git for source control.
+I'll be giving a brief tutorial on git and git commands, and you're free to either use a terminal or a GUI program like GitHub Desktop.

 ## Lessons
 The lessons aren't broken down by class or any particular length of time.
 When I finish one lesson, I'll just move on to the next one, unless there isn't much time left in that class.